 Since we started, we've remained resolutely focused on tackling the three essentials; water, sanitation and hygiene, that transform people's lives.
 Without all three, people can't live dignified, healthy lives.
 With all three, they can unlock their potential, break free from poverty, and change their lives for good.
 Children grow up healthy and strong, women and men get to earn a living, whole communities start to thrive.
 It sounds normal and it should be.
-Since 1981 we have reached over 27 million people with clean water.
+Since 1981 we have reached over 28 million people with clean water, over 28 million people with decent toilets and over 26 million people with good hygiene.